Umuzi-org/Tilde/quick-start.md

 This guide will help you get set up to run all these goodies locally.

+Here's a video that shows you all the things: https://www.youtube.com/watch?v=NXpwv5CO5Dg&feature=youtu.be

 ## Prerequisites

 We use docker-compose and Python3.
 That's about it.